 Honestly, his stats aren’t too impressive.
 Just one assist in five LaLiga games but promising performances are enough to go on for now.
 However, a move abroad could distinguish all hopes of game time, especially to a club like Liverpool, who already have such quality forward players.
 Dortmund may be better, but Sancho, Bruun Larsen and Reus stand firmly in his way of making regular starts.

 In my opinion, a stay at Valencia is the best option.
 Some form of first team football and a fanbase that love him.
-Not bad for a 19 year old.
+Not bad for the 19 year old.

 For more like this, follow us @TasteOfFtbl on Twitter!